 Our team’s decisions weren’t uniformly favorable, though; it took persistence to discover the best crops.
 The hop industry faced challenges this season.
 Much like how weather compromised our estate barley, unexpected, early season heat and recent rain taxed hop fields in the Pacific Northwest, namely Oregon.
 Heat tricked some hop cones into blooming prematurely, which forced farmers to trim them back to start anew, ultimately changing the hop maturity timeline.
 Relentless rain and wind in some instances literally crippled fields; imagine the heartache of watching 100+ acres of trellises collapse.
 We spoke to one farmer who had to pause harvesting amid the rain, causing a 50-acre production loss, or more than 100,000 pounds of hops.

 As you may have started gathering, the scale of the hop industry is impressive.
 Really all it takes is a car ride between Yakima and Moxee, Washington, to understand its magnitude.
 Tall, dense, lush fields of hops are everywhere.
 At last count, farmers strung 35,000 acres of the crop on trellises for the 2013 harvest.
 It’s a big number, yes, but that’s divvied up among more than 2,500 American craft breweries and plenty of international brewing talent clamoring for stateside aromatic varieties.
-Further, we mentioned in a January blog post how craft beer sales are soaring, giving the evolution of the hop game even more weight.
+Further, craft beer sales are soaring, giving the evolution of the hop game even more weight.

 It’s an evolution in which we’ll be active, from championing new, mind-blowing hop varieties to challenging production best practices.
 Stay tuned for another harvest-inspired post about the kiln drying of hops.
 It’s a critical step we think can be manipulated to achieve exciting, varying results, and our own Tom Nielsen conducted tests while in Yakima.